-Key Audit Matter How our scope addressed this matter Grant Income recognition The Group received a non-dilutive research grant award of up to €3.375m from the regional government of Wallonia in southern Belgium SPW.
-The Grant will cover two years of costs of the pre-clinical research and development program.
-Income will be recognised based on the grant terms and conditions.
-There is a risk that the grant income recognised in not yet earned by the group due to conditions set out in the grant not being met.
-Our work in this area included: Updated our understanding of the system and related controls relevant to grant income.
-Evaluated the appropriateness of the system and the effectiveness of the design and implementation of the related controls surrounding grant income.
-Substantive testing of receipts relating to grant income , including accrued income balances recognised at the year-end.
-Reviewed the grant terms and conditions and ensured that conditions set out have been met for the income recognised.
-Confirmed the treatment of grant income is in accordance with the terms of the grant and accounting standards; and A review of post year-end receipts to ensure completeness of income recorded in the accounting period.
-Carrying value of investment Genflow Biosciences Plc is the ultimate parent company of the group.
-The company acquired Genflow Biosciences SRL in FY2021.
-The value of the investment balance is highly material in the company financial statements.
-There is an increased risk the carrying amount of the investment might not reflect any possible impairment.
-Our work in this area included: Considered the valuation of the investments in the year and assessed for any potential impairment indicators; Assessed the carrying amount of the investment and compared it to the recoverable amount and ensured that if carrying amount is lower then recoverable amount then it should be impaired.
+Key Audit Matter How our scope addressed this matter Recoverability and recognition of grant income (Group only - see Note 2.7 and 10 in the financial statements) The Group received a non-dilutive research grant award of up to €3.375m from the regional government of Wallonia in southern Belgium SPW.
+The Grant contributes to the costs of the pre-clinical research and development program.
+There is a significant risk that the grant income recognised is not yet earned by the group due to the conditions set out in the grant not being met, and as such the recoverability and recognition of grant income has been deemed a key audit matter.
+Documenting our understanding and performing a walkthrough of the information system and key controls relevant to research and development expenditure and submission of grant claims; Evaluating the effectiveness of the design and implementation of the key controls in respect of grant income; Substantive testing of receipts relating to grant income, including accrued income balances recognised at the year-end; Reviewing the grant terms and conditions, together with the grant claims, and ensuring compliance with the terms therein; Confirming the treatment of grant income is in accordance with IAS 20, Accounting for Government Grants and Disclosure of Government Assistance being the applicable accounting standard; and Reviewing post year-end receipts to ensure recoverability and completeness of income recorded in the accounting period.
+We are satisfied that grant income is recoverable and has been recognised appropriately by management.